zoeyleein/FoodWasteReductionPlatform/README.md

 <h1> Food Waste Reduction Platform </h1>

+<h2>Introduction<h2>
+The Food Waste Reduction Platform is an innovative web-based solution aimed at addressing the global issue of food waste.
+This platform connects individuals and organizations with excess food to those in need, helping to minimize waste while promoting sustainability and food security.
+It provides a seamless and user-friendly interface where users can donate, request, and track food supplies, fostering a community-driven approach to waste reduction.

 <h2>Functional requirements</h2>

 A user can register at the home page by providing their details along with their subscription preferences.